jcaffey/dotfiles/guides/vim/README.md

   - `ctrl+x` open file in horizontal split.
 It's not mnemonic, but it's convenient.
   - `ctrl+n` and `ctrl+p` to cycle search history

+* FZF - Using ag + fzf === unstoppable - TODO

+* Fugitive - git awesomeness from vim.
+Anything tpope makes is amazing.

+* Gitgutter - more git awesomeness that compliments fugitive.
+See below.

+## Fugitive + Gitgutter example
+I often find myself forgetting to create a git commit with a single unit of work.
+It's useful to be able to commit sections of a file all from vim.
+This is how:

+- install vim-gitgutter and vim-fugitive.
+- add lines to file (your gutter should have a green plus for lines added)
+- stage a "hunk" with git gutter with visual mode: `V<Leader>hs` in english thats: `V`isual line mode, `h`unk `s`tage
 - `:GStatus` to ask fugitive with gitgutter just staged for us
+- From here you can `:Gcommit` to commit or `<Leader>hu` to `h`unk `u`nstage

 ## Window management
 - `ctrl+w` {up|down|left|right} moves cursor to window in that direction
 - `ctrl+ww` move cursor to next window